mattermost/docs/source/cloud/cloud-mobile/troubleshooting-mobile.rst

 **Connect to our community workspace **

 1. Create an account at https://community.mattermost.com
-2. Erase your mobile application and reinstall it
+2. Delete your mobile application and reinstall it
 3. In your mobile app, enter the server URL https://community.mattermost.com and then your login credentials to see if the connection is working

 **Connect with another device**